-Therapy dogs brighten up the lives of hospital patients and elderly nursing home residents by offering stimulation and socialization.
-Typically, once certified, a therapy dog can register with a facility, like a hospital, and schedule regular visits throughout the week.
+Therapy dogs brighten up the lives of hospital patients and nursing home residents by offering support both emotionally and physically.
+Typically, a therapy dog can register with a facility, like a hospital, and schedule regular visits once certified.

-As mentioned, military working dogs have spent their lives receiving vigorous training to prepare them for complex tasks.
-That's why it's recommended that you continue to provide your pooch with mental and physical stimulation through regular obedience training.
+Military working dogs spend their formative years receiving vigorous training to prepare them for complex tasks.
+It's important that you continue to provide your pooch with mental and physical stimulation through regular obedience training.

-After spending countless days and nights in extreme temperatures and uncomfortable situations, it would be nice to be pampered and comforted.
+After spending countless days and nights in extreme temperatures and uncomfortable situations, it would be nice to pamper and comfort your MWD.
 That’s why treating your pooch to an at-home spa day is an excellent way to meet their needs.
-Grab the necessities from your local pet shop, set the mood with relaxing music, and enjoy pampering your pooch with a manicure, pedicure and bath.
+Grab the necessities from your local pet shop, set the mood with relaxing music, and enjoy pampering your pooch with a manicure, pedicure, and bath.